flinguenheld/kebb/readme.md

 ##### 4. Classes encapsulate behavior.

-I used a lot of classes with the "Widgets" which allow to easily display text/graphic stuffs.
+I used a lot of classes with the "Widgets" which allow you to easily display text/graphic stuff.

 ##### 5. Classes follow an appropriate inheritance hierarchy.

 My widgets are all derived from **./src/widget/widget_base.h** (except WidgetWindow & WidgetMenu).
-It allows to regroup the basic information and to use the polymorphism.
+It allows you to regroup the basic information and to use the polymorphism.
-I didn't use a pure virtual function to avoid any mandatory overriding.
+I didn't use a pure virtual method to avoid any mandatory overriding.

-Do you override the destructors ?
+❓Do you override the destructors ?

-Is there a technique to overload an overrided method ?
-I mean to add/change some arguments while keeping the polymorphism ?
+❓Is there a technique to overload an overrode method ?
+By this, I mean to add/change some arguments while keeping the polymorphism ?

 ##### 6. Overloaded functions allow the same function to operate on different parameters.

 ##### 7. Derived class functions override virtual base class functions.

-To keep the polymorphism, I mainly overrided instead of overloaded.
+To keep the polymorphism, I mainly overrode instead of overloaded.
 You can see for instance the class WidgetSelection:

 <p align="center">